Affect display: Disorders and physical disabilities

 There are some diseases, physical disabilities and mental health disorders that can change the way a person's affect displays are conveyed.
 Reduced affect is when a person's emotions cannot be properly conveyed or displayed physically.
 There is no actual change in how intensely they truly feel emotions; there is simply a disparity between emotions felt and how intensely they are conveyed.
 These disorders can greatly affect a person's quality of life, depending on how intense the disability is.

-Flat, blunted and restricted affect
+Flat, blunted, and restricted affect

-These are symptoms in which an affected person feels an emotion, but does not or cannot display it.
-Flat being the most severe in where there is very little to absolutely no show of emotions.
-Restricted and blunted are, respectively, less severe.
-Disorders involving these reduced affect displays most commonly include schizophrenia, post traumatic stress disorder, depression, autism and persons with traumatic brain injuries.
-One study has shown that people with schizophrenia that experience flat affect, can also experience difficulty perceiving the emotions of a healthy individual.
+Flat, blunted, and restricted affects refer to a pattern in which an affected person feels an emotion but does not or cannot display it.
+A flat affect is the most severe case in which there is little to no display of emotions.
+Restricted and blunted affects are less severe.
+Disorders involving these reduced affect displays most commonly include schizophrenia, post traumatic stress disorder, depression, autism and traumatic brain injuries.
+One study has shown that people with schizophrenia that experience flat affect can also experience difficulty perceiving the emotions of a healthy individual.